-Towards the end of my self portrait project, taking photos was often the last thing I wanted to do and grew tired of seeing my face in every image.
-Was this something you ever dealt with and if so how did you overcome it when you wanted to quit?
+Towards the end of a self-portrait project, many photographers grow tired of seeing their own face in every image.
+Was this something you ever dealt with and if so, how did you overcome it when you wanted to quit?

 Well, my 365 wasn’t confined strictly to self-portraits, so I occasionally shot other models when I just wasn’t feeling up to photographing myself.
 I did feel the urge to quit, though, many times.
 I put so much energy and time into my photographs in an effort to push myself and grow, and it became very draining… not so much on my will to take the photos, but my mind and the ideas.
 In those cases I felt like quitting, I would roll around on the floor and scream and kick whatever was nearest me and then pick myself back up and get on with my photo of the day.
 I always imagined how good it would feel when the project was finally over and I’d completed it that any serious thoughts of quitting always came second.

 Don’t try to rush it.
-Experiment with all kinds of Styles and techniques, both in shooting and post-processing.
-It took a long time to develop my own sort of Style.
-I just shot and processed each photo individually and gradually saw what worked for me and what didn’t.
-I think one should take note of each little aspect he sees that attracts him when creating a photograph and store that away in his memory for next time, and continue this process until he likes everything about every photo he is producing.
+I think you should experiment with all kinds of styles and techniques, both in shooting and post-processing.
+It me took a long time to develop my own personal style.
+I just shot and processed each photograph individually and gradually saw what worked for me and what didn’t.
+I think you should take note of each little aspect you see that attracts you when creating a photo and store that away in your memory for next time, and continue this process until you like everything about every photo you’re producing.

 It’s inspiring to see someone develop such an amazing portfolio at a young age.
-Where do you see yourself in ten years?
+Where do you see yourself in 10 years?

 Thank you!
 I realize that my age really shouldn’t matter, but rather my work should be considered on its own, but the fact that I’m only 18 honestly has been really beneficial in attracting attention.
 If my age is what it takes to be given more opportunities that lead to further growth and the continuation of my photography career, then I don’t mind.
 In ten years, I’d love to be making a living as a photographer.
 I want to be artistically fulfilled and working with other creatives and telling stories through my photographs.
 I’m attracted to shooting editorials and dabbling in fashion and the idea of producing a book.